-Perhaps someone special to you has just confessed that they are, or are interested in, the pursuit of Lolita fashion.
-Perhaps you are someone who is interested in Lolita and is in search of an introduction for someone who is not aware of the fashion.
+Perhaps someone special to you has just confessed that they are, or are interested in, the pursuit of lolita fashion.
+Perhaps you are interested in lolita and is in search of an introduction for someone who is not aware of the fashion.
 Regardless of your reasons this guide will introduce this unique fashion, illustrate some key points and answer the tough questions.
 Without further delay, let's begin!

-Lolita fashion is a sub-culture fashion that originated on the streets of Harajuku, Japan recognizably in the 1990s.
-Since then the fashion has become adopted worldwide and can be found in numerous countries.
-This fashion style adapts considerable influences and aspects of the French Rococo and the British Victorian era.
+Lolita is a sub-culture fashion that originated on the streets of Harajuku, Japan.
+The style became recognizable in the early 1990s.
+Since then, this bold sub-style fashion has become adopted worldwide.
+Lolita fashion is influenced by the French Rococo era and the British Victorian era fashion.

-No, Lolita fashion is not associated with the book Lolita by Vladimir Nabokov.
+No, lolita fashion is not associated with the book Lolita by Vladimir Nabokov.
 As someone who has read the novel I can assure you, there is no theme or aspect of the novel that relates to the fashion in the slightest.
-While an individual participant may choose to dress in Lolita for their own reasons, the fashion itself is not a fetish and not a kink and therefore should not be associated with such preferences.
+While an individual participant may choose to dress in lolita for their own reasons, the fashion itself is not a fetish and not a kink.
+Therefore should not be associated with either interest.

 Also, your special someone is not alone.
-There are communities everywhere with other Lolitas to help!
-There are many online communities where your Special Someone can connect with others and there are many times local Lolita communities with special meet ups!
-Your Special Someone is bound to make new friends.
+There are communities everywhere with other Lolitas!
+There are many online communities where your Special Someone can connect with others.
+Many times, there are local lolita communities!
+Your Special Someone is bound to make new connections.

 ◆ Lolita is not a kink, fetish or based on the novel

-◆ Lolita is catagorized as such due to the silhouette
+◆ Lolita is categorized as such due to the silhouette

 ◆ The three major styles are Gothic, Sweet and Classic